 In addition to “Cake Boss,” Herbert won “The Next Great Baker” on TLC.
 He’s been on “Cake Wars” on the Food Network and “Cake Hunters.”
 If a show had “cake” in the title, he notes with a laugh, then he was on it.
 Now, with so many under his belt, he’s more interested in being a judge than a contestant.

 Herbert also has received recognition from his industry outside television.
 He’s been profiled in Dessert Professional and was named one of the Top Ten Cake Artists in America in 2013.
 What’s more, the venerable James Beard Foundation asked him to participate in the James Beard Celebrity Chef Tour.
 He made French toast with bacon ice cream, bacon-rosemary caramel sauce and an almond-bacon tuile cookie for the first tour.
 Each one was a hit.

 Herbert’s clients have included President Joe and Dr. Jill Biden, Oprah Winfrey, Jesse Jackson and Ice Cube.
 Not surprisingly, he’s received job offers from New York, Chicago, Los Angeles and Atlanta.

 But he’s stayed in the First State and, in fact, is opening a Desserts by Dana space in UD’s Perkins Student Center so faculty and students can have access to his award-winning cupcakes and croissants.
-Meanwhile, he continues to serve New York, Philadelphia, Maryland and New Jersey clients from his Bear location.
+Meanwhile, he continues to serve New York, Philadelphia, Maryland, and New Jersey clients from his Bear, Delaware location.